A 10-year-old named Clark Kent beat a record that Michael Phelps held for 23 years

 His name is Clark Kent Apuada.
 And of course, they call him “Superman.”

-Over the weekend, Clark competed at the Far West International Championship in California, where he won the 100-meter butterfly in 1:09:38.
+Over the weekend, Clark, who swims for the Monterey County Aquatic Team, competed at the Far West International Championship in California, where he won the 100-meter butterfly in 1:09:38.

 It had gone unbroken, while Phelps went on to win 28 Olympic medals.